naterattner/naterattner.github.io/_posts/2021-02-28-building-this-site.md

 ![Crepe](/assets/img/posts/2021-02-28/img_grid.png){: .mx-auto.d-block :}

-I also moved the blog off of the homepage, cleaned up some extraneous pages, and customized the CSS styling.
+I also reconfigured the site structure a bit, customized the CSS styling, and moved over some blog posts I had published on Medium over the past few years.

-Looking back, since I'm confortable with a bit of basic web development, I wish I had stopped searching for themes once I found something in the ballpark of what I was looking for and then focused on building in customization from there.
+In hindsight, since I'm confortable with a bit of basic web development, I wish I had stopped searching for Jekyll themes once I found something in the ballpark of what I was looking for and then focused on building in customization from there.
 I spent as much time looking for the perfect template as it took to implement the features I wanted on top of a basic template.